Animals & Plants

 The Sand Creek Regional Greenway is home to many unique plants and animals.
 Since we have water – Sand Creek – we attract wildlife to our Greenway.
 We are a natural urban oasis in the middle of the bustling cities.
 While biking on our 14-miles of trail, you may see all sorts of animals, plants, and insects.
 Look for prairie dogs, red foxes, deer or jack rabbits!
 For a full list of animal on the Greenway, click the Morrison Nature Center’s Wildlife Checklist or check out the Colorado Parks and Wildlife Division’s Species of Concern page.

 If you are interested in native Colorado plants, the Sand Creek Regional Greenway has many unique plants!
 Due to the high plains prairie and riparian corridors that the Greenway offers, a variety of plants can thrive here.
 Such vegetation includes Prickly-Pear Cacti, Cattails, Sunflowers, Coyote Willow, and Rabbitbrush.
-For information on other plants that will really grow on you, check out this plant checklist, which guarantees more fun than watching grass grow.
+For information on other plants, check out this plant checklist, which guarantees more fun than just watching grass grow.
+These plants will really grow on you!